Download your guide to preparing your resource management practices for ISQM 1 and learn how Dayshape can help.

-Following a series of high-profile audit failures, the IAASB has released a suite of proposed international standards on quality management.
+Following a series of high-profile audit failures, the International Auditing and Assurance Standards Board’s (IAASB) has released a suite of proposed international standards on quality management.

 The proposals change the way professional accountancy firms are expected to manage quality for audits, reviews, and other assurance and related services engagements.